xixiaofinland/advent_of_code_2020/learnings.md

 compare two solutions
 - use `.lines()` over `.split("\n")`
 - use `.flat_map()` when one line produces intoIterator items and then collect.

+## d16b
+compare two solutions
+- especially after `while` section, how to do it idiomatically